blue-button/implementation-guide/transmit-using-direct.md

 Link to Letter/Guidance from ONC/OCR.

 Best Practice / Suggestion - Show a lock.
 Show a signature icon too.

+Under HIPAA a patient may request a provider to send their information in the form of their choosing.
+For Blue Button, a provider should give patients a standardize a way of requesting their information.

+This authorization can be one of two types: a one time send of information or a permanent authorizations of sending when things change.

+the patient the option of receiving their data once or always.

 Temp Area